 Alternatively, we can use a local virtual environment created with uv (install via brew install uv) and point reticulate directly to the corresponding Python executable:

 SegTraQ organizes metrics into six modules.
 Here, we begin with the baseline (bl) module, which computes a set of per-cell and -sample summary statistics such as transcript counts, detected genes, cell area, and gene-wise fraction of unassigned transcripts.
-Metrics can be computed either individually (e.g., st.bl.transcripts_per_cell()), or jointly by running the full bl module with st.run_baseline().
+Metrics can be computed either individually (e.g., st.bl.transcripts_per_cell()), or jointly by running st.run_baseline().

 st = segtraq.SegTraQ(sdata, tables_centroid_x_key="centroid_x", tables_centroid_y_key="centroid_y", images_key="morphology_focus")st.run_baseline()